nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3.14 Editing the data file

-InternConnect data are saved as a JSON file `[JAR file location]/data/internconnect.json`.
-Advanced users are welcome to update data directly by editing that data file.
+* The first InternConnect data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Subsequent `checkout` commands may change the active filename.
+* Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, InternConnect will discard all data and start with an empty data file at the next run.